-This proliferation of outdoor lighting has a significant impact on the health and behaviour of humans13.
-"Biological clocks control our sleep patterns, alertness, mood, physical strength, blood pressure, and other aspects of our physiology"14.
+The proliferation of outdoor lighting has a significant impact on the health and behaviour of humans.
+"Biological clocks control our sleep patterns, alertness, mood, physical strength, blood pressure, and other aspects of our physiology".
 The dominant mechanism for synchronizing this biological clock to our activity (the circadian rhythm) is the day-night contrast and the timely release of the hormone melatonin.
 This hormone regulates the ebb and flow of other hormones in our bodies.
 These "repair the damage" we do to our bodies each day.
-Without the proper release of these hormones, healing takes longer and our bodies are less able to fend off disease15.
+Without the proper release of these hormones, healing takes longer and our bodies are less able to fend off disease.

 The timing of the circadian rhythm also affects our behaviour.
 For example, Seasonal Affective Disorder (SAD) is an emotional condition experienced by travellers and others.
-The symptoms can be reduced with exposure to bright light16 as it shifts (or entrains) and resets our biological clock.
-If this entrainment occurs during the late evening or at night due to artificial outdoor lighting, the biochemistry that controls our physiological well-being will also be shifted away from the proper daytime hours.
+The symptoms can be reduced with exposure to bright light in the morning as it shifts (or entrains) and resets our biological clock.
+If this entrainment occurs during the late